-NameGirl® was founded by Kimberly Rose, a former VP/Dir. of marketing and a published author and journalist to focus exclusively on naming and brand positioning.
+NameGirl® was founded by Kim Smith, a former VP/Dir. of marketing, author, playwright and former journalist to focus exclusively on naming and verbal branding.

-NameGirl® combines her 20+ years as an international marketing exec and published writer for a truly original, international point of view for strategic naming and branding needs.
+NameGirl® combines her 20+ years as an international marketing exec and storyteller for a truly original, international point of view for strategic naming and verbal branding needs.

 As an Internet Strategist for Monster.com, Kim consulted with Fortune 500 companies in New England on building private label web solutions.
 She was formerly a VP & sales/marketing director for national and international companies such as Cartier, where she learned some great lessons on branding.